 Any barriers to completion?
 The OPCC has only one analyst working across all our workstreams, work is timetabled in and will be completed Q4 24/25 Is the recommendation 'proposed closed'?
-Remain open If so, please provide sufficient narrative and evidence to support closure i.e. explain how the recommendation has been achieved and provide - documents, performance reports; anything that proves the recommendation has been met. u 4.4 Performance Monitoring Medium Priority Recommendation: The OPCC should ensure that they are provided with regular, timely and comprehensive reports and updates regarding the performance of providers associated with their partnerships.
+Remain open If so, please provide sufficient narrative and evidence to support closure i.e. explain how the recommendation has been achieved and provide - documents, performance reports; anything that proves the recommendation has been met. " 4.4 Performance Monitoring Medium Priority Recommendation: The OPCC should ensure that they are provided with regular, timely and comprehensive reports and updates regarding the performance of providers associated with their partnerships.
 Initial Management Response: Performance framework due to be completed for commissioned services.
 Expectation of partners to be reviewed and clarified as above.
 Target: May 2023 Target date change to Q3 2024 Target date change end of Q1 2024 25 To be ready for roll out next financial year 25/26 - Siobhan Peters Director of Strategy, Partnerships and Commissioning Update June 2023: An external consultant has been commissioned by the OPCC to assist with the design and implementation of the performance framework and contract management system.
 The contract for this service lasts until the end of 2023.
 We are also supported by the OPCC performance team data analyst to provide practical solutions to monitoring of contract performance, which will be used for the quarterly meetings update provided by CI Nicola Streets as the Commissioning Manager currently away.
 Update January 2024: The external consultant has developed Victim and Non-Victim performance framework dashboards which are being trailed in office, these will go live with providers April 24.
 The OPCC Performance and Governance team data analysts are supporting this implementation.
-The dashboards include performance management metrics, finance including W/TE staffing, finance and any required Mo.L.
 The dashboards include performance management metrics, finance including WTE staffing, finance and any required MoJ and/or Home office return reporting.
 Siobhan Peters - Director of Strategy, Partnerships & Commissioning OPCC LLR UPDATE: July 2024 What has been completed?
-All dealth cards completed and circulating to providers for use to manifer O1 or O2 delivery What has been completed?
 All dashboards completed and circulating to providers for use to monitor Q1 or Q2 delivery dependant on phased introduction timeframe.
 The following example dashboards were provided for the previous JARAP: Freeva IDVA Grant Monitoring Dashboard and Freeva ISVA Grant Monitoring Dashboard What is there left to do?
 Testing period - supporting providers to embed new monitoring and ways of working.
 Any barriers to completion; and what is being done to address those identified barriers?
 Some providers do not deliver in victim or non-victim isolation.
 There will be a period of adjustment to identify any gaps for particular providers or where there is crossover, e.g. The Jenkins Centre delivers for both victim and non-victim Siobhan Peters, Director of Strategy, Partnerships & Commissioning, OPCC LLR UPDATE October: What has been achieved?
 There has been a testing period, however there are still some elements of the reporting that require solutions before the recommendation can be proposed closed.
 What is left to complete?
 Extending the testing and solutions, taking an iterative approach to ensure monitoring is fit for purpose.
 To be ready for roll out next financial year 25/26.
 Any barriers to completion?
 No particular barriers, we are taking an iterative approach to guarantee we have ensured compliance with the recommendation.
 Is the recommendation 'proposed closed'?
-Remain open is the recommendation proposed closed: Kemain open
+Remain open